nens/geocoder/README.md

 - It's reeeally simple.
 Probably too simple for your use case.
 For example, typing only a city name doesn't parse, only full addresses do.

-- It works for the Netherlands only
+- It works for the Netherlands only.

-- No support
+- No support.

+- Not tested.

 ### Examples: